Top 10 longest range electric cars on sale 2024

 A near-silent driving experience, superb refinement and high-quality materials mean that comfort can be found in abundance.
 The i7 has acres of space and a real sense of occasion, which certainly helped it secure our Luxury Car of the Year award for 2023.

 If you are fortunate enough to be regularly chauffeured in your i7, it’s definitely worth taking a look at the options list.
 The Rear Comfort Pack will allow you to electronically recline and adjust the heated and ventilated seats, while the 31-inch 8K folding Theatre Screen will keep you thoroughly entertained.

 The Tesla Model 3 has been on sale in Britain since 2019, and although it finds itself with more rivals than ever, it’s pretty easy to figure out why so many EV advocates in the UK have bought or leased one.
 The Model 3 may be Tesla’s cheapest model, but there are no sacrifices when it comes to range, as every version can cover over 300 miles on a single charge.

-The facelifted Model 3 unveiled at this year’s Munich Motor Show will reportedly go even further.
+The facelifted Model 3 unveiled at the 2023 Munich Motor Show will reportedly go even further.
 The new Model 3 Long Range has an official range of 391 miles (up from 374 miles), although Tesla estimates that cars riding on the smaller 18-inch wheels will go 421 miles before the battery runs flat.